• Skip to primary navigation

 Pancake batter with chocolate chips folded in.

-5. Cook cup-fulls of the batter on a buttered griddle or skillet placed on medium heat for 3-4 minutes per side.
+5. Cook quarter cup-fulls of the batter on a buttered griddle or skillet placed on medium heat for 3-4 minutes per side.

 Pancakes cooking on a griddle.